miwojc/fastai_study_group/Session 0 Notes.md

 * Local computer with GPU
 * [Local computer with CPU only](https://github.com/fastai/fastai#cpu-only-environment)

+**Be sure to stop remote machine when finished using it, otherwise you will pay for it!**

 ## Links to resources
 [Fast.ai Wiki: Lesson 1](http://forums.fast.ai/t/wiki-lesson-1/9398) Fastai forums is great resource.
 I encourage you to use fastai forums!